AlvaroMatsuda/Portfolio_de_Projetos_AlvaroMatsuda/README.md

 # Álvaro Matsuda
 Data Scientist

 I'm studying Data Science since 2020 and I have experience doing Data Science projects.
 At the moment I work at Urban Systems as a Junior Business Research and I'm transitioning to Data Science.
+Currently, studying MBA Analytics - Artificial Inteligence at Fundação Instituto de Administração (FIA).

 I have mastery all stages of developing a business solution using concepts and tools of Data Science, from understanding the business going throgh Exploratory Data Analysis (EDA), building models to publishing the model in production using Clouds.